nicowxd/de-zoomcamp/README.md

 # de-zoomcamp
-Repository for the DE zoomcamp create by DataTalksClub
+Repository for the DE zoomcamp created by DataTalksClub